 You should know that CodeinWP is hosted on Kinsta.
 Read our review here to get more context on why we chose Kinsta.

 Cloudways call themselves a managed cloud hosting platform.
-The important thing about them is that they will host your site on your choice of one of five popular platforms – DigitalOcean, Linode, Vultr, AWS and Google Cloud.
+The important thing about them is that they will host your site on your choice of one of five popular cloud providers – DigitalOcean, Linode, Vultr, AWS and Google Cloud.

 The cheapest plan available is provided at $10/month with 1GB RAM, 25GB storage and 1TB bandwidth.
 This one runs on the DigitalOcean servers.